DuneSt/MaterialDesignLite/resources/migration/v1_to_v2_migration_guide.md

 `MDLGridSection` is now removed from MDL for Seaside.
 To replace it you can directly call the method `beGrid` on a section brush.

+## MDLApplication>>applicationName is now removed

+It was possible before to set a variabel `#applicationName` in a MDLApplication.
+But this name was used nowhere in the abstract class.
+It is now removed.
+If you wish to get this variable in your application you can just create a new variable in you subclass.